Hi everyone! Today we’re going to talk about the full scientific name of the baru tree: Dipteryx alata Vogel.

 Fruits can also be carried away exclusively by land animals, sometimes with the seeds activated and dispersed through ingestion.
 Other plants evolved aerodynamic pods or seeds that can be carried away by any strong wind.

 Most often than not, trees evolve with multiple ways of spreading their seeds as far as possible.
 For example, flying animals carry baru fruits away.
 Then, rodents further disperse the dropped, partially eaten fruits.

 Vogel: this is the original botanical discoverer, Julius Rudolph Theodor Vogel, a German botanist from Berlin.
 Vogel studied and described in depth a number of species brought from Brazil during the early 19th century, mainly Legumes.
 Curiously, around the same time, another German scientist named Vogel, from Munich and called August, discovered coumarin from the tonka bean.

-So there you have it: the flower with wings, dispersed by animals with wings, described by a guy named Vogel.
-Ta-dah!
+So there you have it: the flower with wings, with winged leaves, described by a guy named Vogel.